wikimedia/wikimedia-developer-portal/src/use-content/index.md

 ## Explore featured apps

-See examples of open-source apps and data visualizations built with content and data from Wikimedia projects.
+See examples of open source apps and data visualizations built with content and data from Wikimedia projects.

 [Learn more](featured-apps.md)